dylanbloodworth/portfolio/content/about/_index.md

 title = 'About'
 date = '2025-02-25T17:09:38-05:00'
 draft = true
-lead = 'Want to put something here'
+lead = "The only person you're supposed to be is you - Anonymous"
 +++

+&nbsp;

 ## 'Who am I?' could lead to an identity crisis

-Although the answer changes from moment to moment, I'm currently a person who obtained their Bachelor's from Virginia Tech in 2022.
-Before then, I spent my formative years in Haymarket, VA and Puerto Rico.
+Currently, I am a person living in Southwest Virginia who obtained my Bachelor's degree from Virginia Tech in 2022.
+Before that, I spent my formative years in Haymarket, VA, and Puerto Rico.